OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Step 2.
 Instantiate private network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you are trying the Kubernets Service on the provisioned AWS cluster you need to instantiate the virtual private network first and assign a range to it.
-To do so, go to the ``Network --> Network Templates`` and open a ``metal-aws-edge-cluster-private`` Virtual Network Template.
+During the AWS Edge Cluster provisioning a private private network template was created, we need to instantiate it first and assign a range to it.
+To do so, go to the ``Network --> Network Templates``, open the ``metal-aws-edge-cluster-private`` Virtual Network Template and click on the instantiate button.

-We need to first put name, e.g. ``aws-private`` and then add address range, click ``+ Address Range`` and put some private IPv4 range, e.g. ``172.20.0.1``, for size we can put ``100``.
+We need to first put the name, e.g. ``aws-private`` and then add an address range, click ``+ Address Range`` and put a private IPv4 range, e.g. ``172.20.0.1``, for size we can put ``100``.

-Last thing you need to add to the network is DNS server, click the ``Context`` under Network configuration and put some common DNS server, e.g. ``8.8.8.8``.
+Last thing you need to add to the network is a DNS server, click the ``Context`` tab under Network configuration and put a DNS server, e.g. ``8.8.8.8``.

 |kubernetes-qs-create-ar|